libsndfile/libsndfile/README.md

 For building for Android see [BuildingForAndroid][BuildingForAndroid].

-There are currently two build systems; the official GNU autotool based one and a more limited and experimental CMake based build system.
+There are currently two build systems: the traditional GNU autotool based one and modern CMake based build system.
 Use of the CMake build system is documented below.

 Setting up a build environment for libsndfile on Debian or Ubuntu is as simple as: